ING Group: Education

 ING is a strategic industry partner with Duisenberg school of finance.
 ING provides a series of internships and assists with student loans to the accepted students.
 Also, in-house events are organised for Duisenberg school of finance students to give better insight on the financial industry.

 ING Unsung Heroes is a grant program for kindergarten through 12th grade educators in the United States.
 The program is run by the U.S. Financial Services division of global financial services company ING Group (ING).

 Money laundering case

 In September 2018, ING agreed to pay €775 million to end a money laundering probe.

-In September 2020, FinCEN Files disclosed that ING bank in Poland helped its Russian and Ukrainian tycoons to launder huge amounts of money out of Russia.
+In September 2020, FinCEN Files disclosed that ING in Poland helped Russian and Ukrainian clients to launder huge amounts of money out of Russia.